April 30, 2026, 4:03 pm | Read time: 2 minutes

 Battery Regulation with Possible Leeway

-The battery regulation includes a provision that offers manufacturers an alternative to the traditional replaceable battery.
+The battery regulation includes a provision that allows manufacturers an alternative to the traditional replaceable battery.
 The key factor is the durability of the energy storage.
 If a battery retains at least 83 percent of its original capacity after 500 full charge cycles, this is already considered a partially fulfilled requirement.

 Surprising Battery Downgrade in the Galaxy S26